DhairyaLGandhi/dhairyalgandhi.github.io/content/docs/layer/_index.md

 Since Flux can differentiate arbitrary code, we can take some liberties to define the layers and their forward passes like we did, eliminating any boilerplate, or specialised "blessed" functions to allow us to express the problem naturally.
 This way of defining layers is just one way to express them.
 As eluded to before, any function/ operation/ transformation is considered a layer in itself, with most having their gradients calculated on the fly.

+## Closing Thoughts

 The expressiveness the framework allows is one of those subtle differences from how most libraries are laid out.
 It also means we can just as easily start using other packages in our models as well.
 No need to have specially designed "differentiable" versions of tools, since in Julia, everything is differenitable by default.
 Well, almost everything :wink:

 _Cheers_